Technology & Copyright Contingency Law Firm – Class Action Lawsuits

-If you believe you have a case that should be considered for copyright class action status please contact us at (877) 276-5084, We may be able to take the case on a full or partial contingency fee.
+If you believe you have a case that should be considered for technology or copyright class-action status, please contact us at (877) 276-5084, We may be able to take the case on a full or partial contingency fee.
+In some cases, we may have to charge hourly.
 Call us at (877) 276-5084.
 The types of cases we may consider taking would include the following:

 - Video and film infringement

 - Freelance authors whose works have been licensed without authorization